daronphang/coding_resources/_python/flask/databases/sqlalchemy.md

-## Retrieving Entries from Database:
+### Retrieving Entries from Database

 Can use Flask-SQLAlchemy, an extension that simplifies the use of SQLAlchemy inside Flask applications.
 A powerful relational database framework that supports several database backends, offers high-level ORM and low-level access to the database's native SQL functionality.
 Need to create
 Model class that has attributes matching the columns of a corresponding database table.

-### Flask-SQLAlchemy Database URLs:
+### Flask-SQLAlchemy Database URLs

 - MySQL: mysql://username:password@hostname/database
 - Postgres: postgresql://username:password@hostname/database
 - SQLite: sqlite:///c/absolute/path/to/database

-### SQLAlchemy Column Types:
+### SQLAlchemy Column Types

 ```
 Integer
 SmallInteger